Whether you’re driving across town or across the country, Germania’s Roadside Assistance Coverage protects you while you’re on the road.

 By calling 1-855-548-3455 when you need emergency assistance, you can count on Germania to respond quickly with the best service available anywhere.

-This optional coverage provides you Roadside Assistance — and it covers all insured drivers on your Auto policy in any vehicle.
+This optional coverage provides roadside assistance—and it covers all of the insured drivers and vehicles listed on the policy.
 Policy limits include up to five services per 12-month policy period.

 - 24-Hour Emergency Towing Service: